kontainapp/km/docs/debugging-guide.md

 In this document, we provide examples of debugging an application running in Kontain VM, as well as analyzing core dumps produced by the application.

-For more information about the GDB commands referenced in this document, see: “[Top (Debugging with GDB)](https://sourceware.org/gdb/current/onlinedocs/gdb/).”
+For more information about the GDB commands referenced in this document, see: [Debugging with GDB](https://sourceware.org/gdb/current/onlinedocs/gdb/).

-For information about using Visual Studio Code using C++. see: “[Get Started with C++ on Linux](https://code.visualstudio.com/docs/cpp/config-linux)”
+For information about using Visual Studio Code using C++, see: [Get Started with C++ on Linux](https://code.visualstudio.com/docs/cpp/config-linux).

-For information about the Kontain commands referenced in this document, type:
+For information about the Kontain commands referenced in this document, type: “`/opt/kontain/bin/km --help`”.
-“`/opt/kontain/bin/km --help`”
 ## Debugging C/C++ using VS Code

-This is a step-by-step demonstration of how to build, run, and debug C or C++ code as a unikernel running in a Kontain VM, using Visual Studio Code.
+This is a step-by-step demonstration of how to build, run, and debug C or C++ code as a unikernel running in a Kontain VM using Visual Studio Code.
-We are using the [C++ code (.cpp file) provided in the Appendix ](#c-example-code), which includes “`raise(SIGABRT);`” to generate a code dump for the purpose of this demo.
+We are using the [C++ code (.cpp file) provided in the Appendix ](#c-example-code), which includes `raise(SIGABRT);` to generate a core dump for the purpose of this demo.

 **Prerequisites:**
 *   Kontain is installed using the _[pre-configured Kontain Vagrant box](https://app.vagrantup.com/kontain/boxes/ubuntu-kkm-beta3)_.
-*   Visual Studio Code (VSC) _[with Microsoft C/C++ extension](https://code.visualstudio.com/docs/languages/cpp)_
+*   Visual Studio Code (VSC) _[with Microsoft C/C++ extension](https://code.visualstudio.com/docs/languages/cpp)_.

 **Setup:**
-In the VS Code editor,
+In the VS Code editor
 1. Create a folder for Kontain debugging and `cd` to that folder.
-2. Create a file named “`debug_core.cpp"` using the [code in the appendix](#c-example-code).
+2. Create a file named `debug_core.cpp` using the [code in the appendix](#c-example-code).
 3. Add the folder to VS Workspace and save the workspace.

 ![VSC Workspace with Kontain example](images/image13.png)